keirbowden/lwc-blogs/README.md

 - Open the `refreshApex` page and click the `Increment Views` button.

 ## Getters
-See the blog post at : _coming soon_
+See the blog post at : https://bobbuzzard.blogspot.com/2022/02/lightning-web-component-getters.html

 - Deploy the source to a scratch org: